 I would also say that emojis in subject lines and preheaders help your email stand out from the crowd.
 Consider using them as well.

-- Test before sending it.
-You do not want to screw up by sending a newsletter with wrong links or forgetting to add them at all.
+Test before sending it.
+You don’t want to screw up by sending a newsletter with the wrong links or forgetting to add them at all.

 For more holiday newsletter ideas, check other useful resources: